10 Elements that Impact Solar Panel Efficiency

 First, this solar panel may be one of the best available to consumers as they offer some of the highest efficiency ratings of 15% to 20%.

 Some manufacturers take the process one step further with hi-tech assembly.
-This process may deliver higher than 20% efficiency.
-However, the price may be 29% more than standard units of this type.
+This process can help deliver higher than 20% efficiency.

 These panel types are also made from silicon.
 However, it’s not as pure as monocrystalline.
 In addition, the silicon processing is different and gives these panels a distinct, mottled appearance.